• HOME

 Is there a process of lining up and calling up tables to get their food?
 Without traffic jams/bumping into each other?

 For sit-down dinner, when is the food going to come out from the kitchen?
-Does those time work seamlessly with your wedding day-of timeline?
-I.e., if there is a speech about to go on at 8:00 pm, ensure that dessert will be served after the speech is done, or vice versa, schedule the speech after dessert is served.
+Does that time work seamlessly with your wedding day-of timeline?
+For example, if there is a speech about to go on at 8:00 pm, ensure that dessert will be served after the speech is done, or vice versa, schedule the speech after dessert is served.

 How to Plan a Wedding Reception